chebizarro/valadate/README.md

 Valadate is a unit testing framework based on GLib Testing.
 It is primarily intended for testing code written in [Vala][vala], but can be used with any GObject-based code.

+You can follow Valadate's development [here](http://bit.ly/1UDpayV).

+The following features pertain to the ```master``` branch, the current development branch is [version-1.0.0](https://github.com/chebizarro/valadate/tree/version-1.0.0).
+Not all features below are guaranteed to work.

 Features
 --------